-The problem with any sort of “identity protection” is that nothing is fool proof.
+The problem with any sort of identity protection is that nothing is foolproof.
 Protecting yourself at the credit bureau level only works as long as the agency issuing the credit actually goes through the bureaus.
-If they don’t, they have no idea that you’ve put protective measures in place so they may go ahead and issue credit to an impostor.
+If they don’t, they have no idea that you’ve put protective measures in place, and they may go ahead and issue credit to an impostor.

-That’s what happened to the LifeLock CEO.
-The payday loan company didn’t run the right checks and issued credit to the impostor.
-It’s almost impossible to protect yourself against driver’s license or medical fraud because most state agencies and healthcare providers run no checks at all, assuming that the information presented is legitimate.
-It’s also very easy for a thief to steal a credit card or bank account number and treat themselves to a shopping spree that you learn about only after the funds are gone.
-These types of transactions cannot be stopped by a protection service.
-Only constant vigilance and some proactive steps on your part can help to prevent identity theft, and even that isn’t 100% guaranteed.
+It’s almost impossible to protect yourself against driver’s license or medical fraud because most state agencies and healthcare providers don’t run checks at all and assume the information is legitimate.
+It’s also very easy for a thief to steal a credit card or bank account number and treat themselves to a shopping spree that you learn about only after you’re missing the funds.
+A protection service cannot stop these types of transactions.
+Only constant vigilance and some proactive steps on your part can help to prevent identity theft, and even then, you won’t have a 100% guarantee.

 So if it’s so hard to protect your identity, what can you do and should you pay someone else to do it for you?
-The answer to the second question is a definitive “No.” The things that companies like LifeLock claim to do can all be done on your own for free.
+The answer to the second question is a definitive “No.” What most identity protection services claim to do, you can take care of on your own for free.
 You’ll get the same level of protection and have control over the process (and you won’t be giving out your personal information to yet another company, which puts you at risk if their database is ever compromised).
-As for what you can and should do, below are the four main protections that LifeLock employs and how to do them yourself.
+As for what you can and should do, below are the four main protections that many of these services employ and how to do them yourself.
 Then I have some ideas that go beyond their protection.

 This is free to do.
 All you have to do is call one of the bureaus or visit their website and answer the questions.
 You don’t even have to speak to a person.
 The alert is then passed from the bureau you contacted to the other two — you don’t even have to contact the other two, it’s done for you.
 The alert is good for 90 days and lets credit issuers know that you may have been the victim of fraud and that they should request additional information or documentation before issuing credit.
 It doesn’t stop the issuance of credit but it does, if followed correctly by the issuer, cut down on incidents of identity theft.
 You can renew the alert every 90 days.